What We Offer

 The Sixth Form is very successful and there are currently approximately 350 pupils in Year 12 and 13.
 A large team of dedicated Sixth Form Staff ensure that we get to know each student very well while they enjoy the benefits of developing independence and making new friendships within a supportive, learning environment.

-The Sixth Form team consists of a Director of Sixth Form, two Deputy Directors of Sixth Form, a Sixth Form Administrative Assistant, a Librarian, a WBQ Co-ordinator for KS5 and a team of Learning Coaches all of whom are on hand to support pupils in making the transition from KS4 to KS5 and for the duration of their Sixth Form study.
+The Sixth Form team consists of a Director of Sixth Form, two Deputy Directors of Sixth Form, a Sixth Form Administrative Assistant, a WBQ Co-ordinator for KS5 and a team of Learning Coaches all of whom are on hand to support pupils in making the transition from KS4 to KS5 and for the duration of their Sixth Form study.

 Unlike a college, at Treorchy Comprehensive School you will build strong relationships with the Sixth Form team and your subject teachers and be supported and guided by your Learning Coach who will meet with you daily.
 Class sizes are often smaller than at college which means we are able to tailor lessons to individual pupils.